TL;DR

 Embrace Modular, Tool Based Architectures: The future is not one giant general intelligence but an orchestra of specialized intelligences.
 Design your agents to interact with specific tools, whether they are custom built or off the shelf.
 Think of your agent as the conductor, and each tool as a highly skilled musician.
 This is where a deep understanding of browse AI tools becomes critical.

-Develop a Robust Data Strategy: Agents need data: for memory, for context, for learning.
+Develop a solid Data Strategy: Agents need data: for memory, for context, for learning.
 But this data must be secured, governed, and ethically sourced.
 Consider fine tuning small, specialized models with your proprietary data rather than exposing everything to a general purpose large model.
 Data privacy needs to be a core architectural decision, not an afterthought.

 Maintain Human in the Loop Oversight: Especially in early deployments, human oversight is non negotiable.
 Agents will make mistakes.
 Design systems for clear monitoring, easy intervention, and human approval at critical junctures.
 This builds trust and allows for continuous improvement.